Seirdy/seirdy.one/content/posts/website-best-practices.md

 "Just disable dark mode" is a poor response to users complaining about halation: it ignores the utility of dark themes described at the beginning of this section.

 If you can't bear the thought of parting with your solid-black background, worry not: there exists a CSS media feature and client-hint for contrast preferences called `prefers-contrast`.
 It takes the parameters `no-preference`, `less`, and `more`.
 You can serve increased-contrast pages to those who request `more`, and vice versa.
-Check section 11.3 of the W3C {{<cited-work url="https://drafts.csswg.org/mediaqueries-5/#prefers-contrast" name="Media Queries Level 5">}} specification for more information.
+Check section 11.3 of the W3C <span itemscope itemtype="https://schema.org/TechArticle">{{<cited-work url="https://drafts.csswg.org/mediaqueries-5/#prefers-contrast" name="Media Queries Level 5" extraName="headline">}}</span> specification for more information.

 ### Contrast under different conditions

 Color palettes need to be effective for different types of vision deficiencies (e.g. color blindnesses) and screens.
-Color blindness is a far more nuanced topic than "the inability to see some colors". {{<indieweb-person first-name="Rob" last-name="Pike" url="http://herpolhode.com/rob/">}} describes his experience in {{<cited-work name="Color blindness" url="https://commandcenter.blogspot.com/2020/09/color-blindness-is-inaccurate-term.html">}}.
+Color blindness is a far more nuanced topic than "the inability to see some colors". <span itemscope itemtype="https://schema.org/BlogPosting">{{<indieweb-person itemprop="author" first-name="Rob" last-name="Pike" url="http://herpolhode.com/rob/">}} describes his experience in {{<cited-work name="Color blindness" extraName="headline" url="https://commandcenter.blogspot.com/2020/09/color-blindness-is-inaccurate-term.html">}}</span>.
 Color blindness manifests in complex ways.
 Testing in grayscale is a great start, but it doesn't account for all kinds of color vision deficiencies.

 Different screens and display-calibrations render color differently; what may look like a light-gray on a cheap monitor could look nearly black on a high-end OLED screen.
 Try to test on both high- and low-end displays, especially when designing a dark color scheme.